inoahdev/tbd/README.md

 Convert Mach-O Libraries &amp; Frameworks to .tbd

 ```
-Usage: tbd [-p/--path] [path-options] [file-paths] [-o/--output] [output-options] [[output-paths-or-stdout]
+Usage: tbd [-p/--path] [path-options] [file-paths] [-o/--output] [output-options] [[output-paths]
 Main options:
     -h, --help,   Print this message
     -o, --output, Path(s) to output file(s) to write converted tbd files.
                   If provided file(s) already exists, contents will be overridden.
                   Can also provide "stdout" to print to stdout
     -p, --path,   Path(s) to mach-o file(s) to convert to a tbd file.
                   Can also provide "stdin" to use stdin
     -u, --usage,  Print this message

 Path options:
-Usage: tbd [-p] [options] /path/to/mach-o/library
+Usage: tbd [-p] [options] path
     -r, --recurse,     Specify directory to recurse and find mach-o library files in
+        --dsc,         Specify that the file provided is a dyld_shared_cache file.
+                       Note that dyld_shared_cache files are parsed by extracting their images into tbds written
+                       in a provided folder.
+                       This option can also be used when recursing, to indicate that only dyld_shared_cache files
+                       should be parsed, and not any mach-o files
+        --include-dsc, Specify that while recursing, dyld_shared_cache files should be parsed
+                       in addition, to mach-o files

 Outputting options:
-Usage: tbd -o [options] /path/to/output/file
+Usage: tbd -o [options] path
-        --preserve-hierarchy,     Preserve directory hierarcy of where mach-o library files were found in when recursing
+        --preserve-hierarchy,     Preserve the sub-directories of where files were found in when recursing in
+                                  relation to the actual provided recurse-path
-        --no-overwrite,           Prevent overwriting of files when writing out (This may result in some files being skipped)
+        --no-overwrite,           Prevent overwriting of files when writing out.
+                                  This may result in some files being skipped
-        --replace-path-extension, Replace the path-extension(s) of provided mach-o file(s) when creating an output-file (Instead of simply appending .tbd)
+        --replace-path-extension, Replace the path-extension(s) of provided file(s) when creating an
+                                  output-file (Instead of simply appending .tbd)

 Both local and global options:
-        -v, --version, Specify version of tbd to convert to (default is v2) (applying to all mach-o library files where tbd-version was not explicitly set)
+        -v, --version, Specify version of tbd to convert to (default is v2).
+                       This applies to all files where tbd-version was not explicitly set

 Ignore options:
         --ignore-clients,               Ignore clients field